-8.8 Calculation of surface sound pressure level, sound power level, and A-weighted sound power level The procedure of 7.8 of ECMA-74 shall be used.
+8.8 Calculation of surface sound pressure level and sound power level The procedures of 7.8 and 7.9 of ECMA-74 shall be used.

 9 Information to be recorded

 The following information shall be recorded, when applicable, for all measurements made in accordance with this Standard.